The plant-based trend in Asia Pacific

-Last February, Hugo Leclercq, Biospringer Innovation and Marketing Director in Asia Pacific, and Esther Ong, Biospringer Sustainable Foods Marketing Specialist in Asia Pacific, held a webinar entitled “Unlocking yeast extract solutions for tastier and nutritious 2.0 plant-based meat, seafood & dairy”.
+Two of our Biospringer experts held a webinar entitled “Unlocking yeast extract solutions for tastier and nutritious 2.0 plant-based meat, seafood & dairy”.
 They introduced concrete solutions to tackle three challenges faced by food manufacturers when formulating their plant-based foods, using clean label yeast extracts.
-Indeed, this natural origin and clean label ingredient achieve flavorful and nutritious plant-based alternatives.
+Indeed, this natural origin and clean label ingredient achieves flavorful and nutritious plant-based alternatives.

 The plant-based market trend in Asia Pacific

-According to Bloomberg Intelligence, the plant-based foods market in Asia Pacific will make up to 7.7% of the global protein market by 2030, with a value of over US$162 bn, up from $29.4 bn in 2020.
-“This means that a growing part of the population support the plant-based segment.
-In fact, consumers are more and more conscious of what they consume because of several concerns about health, ethical, environment, etc.” explains Esther Ong.
-Actually, 21% of Asia Pacific consumers prefer plant-based to animal-based protein.1
+According to Food Navigator Asia, the plant-based market in Asia Pacific is expected to witness a growth by four between 2020 and 2030, from US$13.5bn to US$64.8bn.1 “This means that a growing part of the population supports the plant-based segment.
+In fact, consumers are more and more conscious of what they consume because of several concerns about health, ethical, environment, etc.” explains our expert.
+Actually, 21% of Asia Pacific consumers prefer plant-based to animal-based protein.²

 From 1.0 mock meat to 2.0 plant-based alternatives